 Open Risk promotes, in particular, the use of Python, a modern, free, powerful and widely available computing platform for the prototyping, documenting and validating of risk analytics relevant for risk management.
 One of the many benefits of adopting Python is that it can easily integrate already available specialized libraries such as those provided by R or C++.
 Our long-term objective is to build a high quality, open source risk management base (models & documentation, annotated datasets) that will be widely available.
 Check our sitemap of a list of projects

-Anybody interested in the development of open source risk management tools is welcome to join our gitter channels where we coordinate our activities.
+Anybody interested in the development of open source risk management tools is welcome to join the Open Risk Commons where we coordinate our activities.
 We are operating a Github repository for the collaborative development of open source risk management tools

 The number and maturity of available libraries is monotonically growing, here is a sampler of the current list (check out the repository for various other projects in alpha stage):